SourabhAI/AssingmentFeb24/README.md

 # IMDB Movie Query System

 This system provides a RAG (Retrieval Augmented Generation) based query interface for IMDB movie data.
-It uses Qdrant for vector storage, Google's Gemini (or other LLMs) for generation, and supports both data vectorization and querying.
+It uses Qdrant for vector storage, Google's Gemini (or other LLMs) for generation, and supports both data vectorization and advanced query processing with intelligent filtering.

+## Key Features

+- **Enhanced Vectorization**: All movie attributes are properly structured and indexed for efficient filtering
+- **Intelligent Query Parsing**: Automatically extracts filtering criteria from natural language queries
+- **Hybrid Search**: Combines vector similarity with metadata filtering for precise results
+- **Multiple LLM Support**: Works with Google's Gemini, OpenAI, or local Llama models
+- **Interactive Mode**: User-friendly command line interface with sample queries

 ## Prerequisites